Coffee is one of the world’s most popular beverages and 80% of it is produced by 25 million smallholders.

-Fairtrade was started in response to the dire struggles of Mexican coffee farmers following the collapse of world coffee prices in the late 1980s.
 With Fairtrade, certified coffee producer organisations are guaranteed to receive at least the Fairtrade Minimum Price for their coffee, which aims to cover their costs of production and act as a safety net when market prices fall below a sustainable level.
 Through their producer organisations, farmers also receive the additional Fairtrade Premium to invest in business or community improvements.
-At Fairtrade we care about improving quality, and Fairtrade coffee farmers must use at least 25 per cent of the Fairtrade Premium to enhance productivity and quality, for example by investing in processing facilities.
+At Fairtrade, we care about improving quality, and Fairtrade coffee farmers must use at least 25 per cent of the Fairtrade Premium to enhance productivity and quality, for example, by investing in processing facilities.
 In 2018, certified coffee farmers earned an estimated €76.6 million in Fairtrade Premiums that were invested in farmer services and community projects.
-Watch this video about the impact of Fairtrade coffee.

 Meet Ketra, a Fairtrade coffee farmer

-Meet Ketra Kyosiimire, a farmer and accountant from Uganda.
-She explains how Fairtrade has empowered her and her community.
+Watch Ketra Kyosiimire, a farmer and accountant from Uganda, tell us her story about how Fairtrade has empowered her and her community.

 Where to buy Fairtrade coffee